stratiformltd/react-loadable-visibility/README.md

 # `react-loadable-visibility`

-> A wrapper around [react-loadable](https://github.com/thejameskyle/react-loadable), only loading imports that are visible on the page.
+> A wrapper around [react-loadable](https://github.com/thejameskyle/react-loadable) and [loadable-components](https://github.com/smooth-code/loadable-components), only loading imports that are visible on the page.

-## Example
+## Example using `react-loadable`

 ```js
 import LoadableVisibility from 'react-loadable-visibility'